 Although I gave you the classical explanation for anaphylaxis, there are cases where the theory does not appear to hold up – crises occurring on the first exposure to a vaccine antigen and cases that occur in an obvious dose size-dependent manner.

 Veterinarians tend to believe that - and that notion is nurtured by the veterinary vaccine industry and their regulators.
 You can read a typical response to a pet owner who brings a toy breed dog and a giant breed dog to their veterinaran for yearly vaccinations and questions why they both get the same dose here.

-Almost all vaccines in use in humans to today crossed species lines when their efficacy (effectiveness) was first established.
-The list I give is long; it may be overkill, but the point needed to be strongly made because the industry pushs back hard against it.
+Almost all vaccines in use in humans today relied on cross-species tests when their effectiveness and safety were first established.
+The list I give you is a long one.
+But the point needed to be strongly made because the industry pushs back hard against it.
 Giving an amount of vaccine in proportion to body weight is called dose scaling or allometric scaling.
-It doesn’t come up frequently across the spectrum of vaccines because dogs are the only species on the planet whose adult body weight varies to such an extreme that it becomes important.
+It doesn’t come up frequently across the spectrum of all vaccines because dogs are the only species on the planet whose adult body weight varies to such an extreme that it becomes important.

 The most problematic vaccine that your children get are their DTP shots.
-Anaphylactic reactions to DTP vaccinations are quite rare – but fever, malaise and injection-site inflammation are quite common – particularly after the kids immune systems are sensitized by earlier DTP injections. (ref)
+Anaphylactic reactions to DTP vaccinations are very rare – but fever, malaise and injection-site inflammation are quite common – particularly after the kids immune systems are sensitized by earlier DTP injections. (ref)